Clicky

 Check the personalities of each sorority.
 Create a list of all the sororities that you find interesting.
 A crucial factor when scouting for the right sorority is personality.
 You should be around like-minded people to form lifelong friendships.

-Check Events.
 Check the events lining up for the whole semester.
-These events are the perfect ways to check if you enjoy getting involved with a sorority.
+These social or extracurricular events are the perfect way to determine whether you enjoy getting involved with a sorority.

 Frequently Asked Questions